electricant/gateway_collection/README.md

 There's some more detailed description which sadly is in italian.
 Open an issue to let me know if you are interested in a translation or a pull request if you happen to transalate it yourself.

+## Hermes
+Another raspberrypi-based gateway.
+This time the connection from a 4G modem is shared via the LAN port and then into a WiFi router.
+The name cames from the quickest of the greek gods.
+Hermes's role was to deliver messages as fast as possible.
+The poor old raspberry Pi was showing sign of its age so it was overclocked to 900MHz.
+Moreover to keep interactivity high some simple QoS rules have been configured.